-In this research, we will attempt to understand the double (verbalnominal) nature of the infinitive in Spanish (Rodriguez Ramalle, 2008) and contrast it with its alternating forms in English.
-This will be performed with the aim to prove the capacity of non-finite verbal forms to admit the use of determiners, to identify possible interpretations deriving from the use of determiners (in the cases in which they are accepted) and mainly to understand the intrinsic meaning expressed by actualized constructions.
+In this research, we will attempt to understand the double (verbal-nominal) nature of the infinitive in Spanish (Rodriguez Ramalle, 2008) and contrast it with its alternating forms in English.
+This will be performed with the aim to prove the capacity of non-finite verbal forms to admit the use of determiners and mainly to understand the intrinsic meaning expressed by these constructions.